-The simplest Mead to make, often called a Show Mead, or a Traditional Mead, contains nothing more than Honey, water and yeast.
+The simplest Mead to make, often called a Show Mead, or a Traditional Mead, contains nothing more than Honey, water and yeast (and nutrients, you need to feed your yeast!).
 An example would be the following:

 This will produce a dry Mead with approximately 12% ABV.
 Why is it a dry Mead?
 The yeast has the potential to ferment up to around 14% ABV.
 Since there is only enough honey to produce approx. 12% ABV, the yeast will not stop eating the sugar before it is all gone.
 With no sugar left to sweeten the Mead, it will be dry.
 This kind of Mead is designed to showcase the unique flavor and aroma of the varietal of honey used.